memo/eco-nft/README.md

 # A guide to ecofriendly CryptoArt (NFTs)

 ## Introduction
 *This article is not a comprehensive “CryptoArt for beginners”.
 It’s more of a very brief (as possible) **first step** towards a guide for the adventurous artist who wants to create and sell CryptoArtworks (or NFTs) on the blockchain - **on sustainable platforms**.
-Since the field is moving so rapidly, the information below is likely to go out of date very quickly.
+Since the field is moving so rapidly, **the information below is likely to go out of date very quickly**.
 We will try to keep it up to date via [pull-requests](https://github.com/memo/eco-nft/pulls) and [issues](https://github.com/memo/eco-nft/issues).
 And I **hope the platforms themselves will add relevant information, “Statement of Values”, and roadmaps to their own site**.*

+***For more up-to-date information, daily discussions and reviews please see the ["Clean-NFTs" discord [5]](https://discord.com/invite/X2BefZVtWh)**.*

 ---